uwmadisoncals/cals-main-plugins/wicked-folders/readme.txt

 7. Pro feature: media library folders

 == Changelog ==

+= 2.11.3 =
+* Check if 'hideAssignedItems' property exists when saving state
+* Update 'Tested up to' flag to 5.1

+= 2.11.2 =
+* Revert to 'All Folders' when a previously selected dynamic folder no longer exists
+* Correct Post Hierarchy dynamic folder to only display root level pages
+* Correct Post Hierarchy folder to respect 'Include items from child folders' setting

 = 2.11.1 =
 * Fix missing order IDs when dragging WooCommerce orders to folders (Wicked Folders Pro)